Last updated: March 30, 2021

 Visit Chimney RockAlong every hill and in every bend in the trail, a new experience, a new beauty, a new connection to Nature, waits for you at Catoctin Mountain Park.
 This semi-strenuous trail begins and ends at the East Corner of the paved parking area by the Visitor Center.
 The hike is 3.9 miles round trip and provides stunning views of the mountains from the top of Chimney Rock.

 This loop is the most strenuous trail in our park as the trail is steep, narrow and at times can be slippery.
-The actual trail at times can be hard to identify so follow the map closely.
+The actual trail at times can be hard to identify so follow the map closely; it is designated by an orange blaze.
 A trail map and compass are advised.
 This trail features two of the most well known rock formations at Catoctin Mountain Park: Chimney Rock and Wolf Rock.
 Each of these rock formations are great places to stop and enjoy lunch or just take in the scenery.
 Chimney Rock reaches a maximum elevation of 1419 ft and Wolf Rock has an elevation of 1401 ft.

 From Parking Lot at Park Headquarters (off Md.
 77) Est. Time